Translate

 The Advantage of Methanol-Hydrocarbon Solvent Mixtures for Organic Synthesis

-KiloMentor is of the opinion that using solvent mixtures has so many advantages that they should be considered more frequently than not.
+KiloMentor thinks that using solvent mixtures has so many advantages that they should be considered more frequently than not.
 In particular mixtures of lower alcohols and various hydrocarbons that provide protic media of a wide range of polarities and dielectric constants should be among the first systems considered.

-Utilizing multi-component solvent systems turns the solvent composition into a continuous rather than discrete variable in the process optimization.
-This does not rule out eventually find a process step optimum that is !00% of one of your original solvent combination.
+Utilizing multi-component solvent systems turns the solvent composition into a continuous rather than a discrete variable in the process optimization.
+This does not rule out eventually finding a process step optimum that is 100% of one of your original solvent combinations.

 It is often the case that a homogeneous mixture of polar and non-polar solvent liquids that is homogeneous is better at dissolving a substrate that has distinct polar and apolar subdomains than either pure liquid alone.
 That would mean, mutatis mutandis, that such mixtures should increase the throughput in reactions of such substrates.

-Hexane, cyclohexane, and heptane all give constant boiling binary azeotropes with methanol and these azeotropic compositions fulfil the criteria of having both a polar and a non-polar component and being homogeneous at the azeotropes boiling point.
+Hexane, cyclohexane, and heptane all give constant boiling binary azeotropes with methanol and these azeotropic compositions fulfill the criteria of having both a polar and a non-polar component and being homogeneous at the azeotrope's boiling point.

 The upper critical solution temperature (UCST) designates the temperature above which the two pure solvents form a single liquid phase.
-In each case, whether cyclohexane, hexane, or heptane, is paired with methanol, the upper critical solution temperature of each azeotropic composition is below that azeotrope’s boiling point.
-That is to say, refluxing will maintain a single homogenous phase which can serve as a homogeneous reaction medium.
+In every case, whether cyclohexane, hexane, or heptane is paired with methanol, the upper critical solution temperature of each azeotropic composition is below that azeotrope’s boiling point.
+That is to say, refluxing will in every case maintain a single homogenous phase that can serve as a homogeneous reaction medium.

-Besides potentially providing a throughput advantage these particular azeotropes offer something else.
-When these mixtures are cooled below their UCSTs, as will occur when the reaction is complete and is cooled for quenching, work-up, separation and/or purification, two liquid layers are expected to separate.
+Besides potentially providing a throughput advantage, these particular azeotropes offer something else.
+When these mixtures are cooled below their UCSTs, when the reaction is complete and the reactor contents are cooled for quenching, work-up, separation, and/or purification, two liquid layers are expected to separate.
 This might prove useful because it provides a ‘natural’ ‘free’ phase switching extraction which might simplify the work-up.

 But let us not delude ourselves about how frequently this will be useful.
 Neither of these two phases is predominantly methanol or hydrocarbon.

 The azeotrope between hexane and methanol has bp.50℃.
-The composition of the upper layer will be 85% hexane and 15% methanol with specific gravity 0.675 and the composition of the lower layer will be 42% hexane and 58% methanol with specific gravity 0.724.
+The composition of the upper layer will be 85% hexane and 15% methanol with a specific gravity of 0.675 and the composition of the lower layer will be 42% hexane and 58% methanol with a specific gravity of 0.724.
 It is decidedly not upper almost pure hexane; lower mostly methanol.

 The UCST of methanol with n-hexane is only 35℃.
 That means that the partitioning of a substrate between these solvents can be accelerated by heating above 35℃ where a single phase can be formed, then cooled down so that the phases separate as a lot of small bubbles with lots of surface area.
 There are 15 CÂș between the azeotropic boiling point and the UCST.

-With heptane and methanol an UCST is reported to occur at 51℃ but handbooks do not report any separation into separate phases on cooling.
-This is contradictory and needs to be examined experimentally.
+With heptane and methanol, a UCST is reported to occur at 51℃ but handbooks do not report any separation into separate phases on cooling.
+This is confusing and needs to be examined experimentally.
 The azeotrope is reported to have bp.
 59.1℃.

-Whether two liquid phases separate upon cooling a reaction mixture using one of these azeotropic systems and whether any two phases that do separate are useful for partitioning reaction mixture components, in every case adding a bit of water will cause the compositions of the two phases to shift- the methanol phase becoming more nearly essentially methanol and the hydrocarbon phase more nearly all hydrocarbon.
-This more definitely will be useful!
+Whether two liquid phases separate upon cooling a reaction mixture using one of these azeotropic systems and whether any two phases that do separate are useful for partitioning reaction mixture components, in every case, adding a bit of water will cause the compositions of the two phases to shift- the methanol phase becoming more nearly essentially methanol and the hydrocarbon phase more nearly all hydrocarbon.
+This more likely will dependably occur!

 Friday, 27 December 2024